 Are Moneyfarm profitable?

 Moneyfarm are a trading name of MFM Investment Ltd. This firm was incorporated in 2014.
-Its last accounts were filed on 25 September 2019 which cover the 12-month period to 31 December 2018.
-These full accounts show plenty of detail and a loss for the year of £13.1m which was only slightly down from the year before at £13.9m.
+Its last accounts were filed on 4 September 2020 which cover the 12-month period to 31 December 2019.
+These full accounts show plenty of detail and a loss for the year of £13.0m.
+This level of loss is almost identical to the previous years – £13.1m.
+This was only slightly down from the year before at £13.9m.

 Losses of this nature are not uncommon, especially where firms are making big plays into a very large market as Moneyfarm are doing here.
-The nature of the losses are evident from the accounts as sufficient breakdown is given: staff costs (£6.6m) and marketing expenses (£4.6m) dwarf the £1.7m in revenues it earned.
+The nature of the losses are evident from the accounts as sufficient breakdown is given.
+Revenue has jumped from £1.6m to £2.7m, however costs have jumped by the same which gives a similar end result.

-The cash position at last year end was £9m, so clearly will be insufficient to last another year of similar losses.
+The cash position at last year end was £7.8m, so clearly will be insufficient to last another year of similar losses.
 Previous losses have been paid for by the issue of new shares.
-With another £36m on course to be raised in 2019, it appears that Moneyfarm will continue to have financial backing although no doubt investors into Moneyfarm will want to see revenues continue their current growth trajectory of around 50% per year.
+Almost £12m of equity was raised in 2019.
+These shares were taken up by the parent company – MFM Holding Limited.

 Moneyfarm Sign Up Bonus